jl5000/tidyged.utils/README.md

 functions to automate the cleaning and handling of GEDCOM files.
 It
 includes:

 -   Splitting files
 -   Merging files
 -   Removal of ‘change date’ structures
 -   Consolidating duplicate notes
 -   Finding unreferenced records
 -   Arranging records by type
 -   Inserting explicit death subrecords
 -   Arranging children by date of birth
 -   Redaction of living individuals
 -   Functionality to guess the current age of individuals without dates of birth
+-   Automatically creating parent/ancestor placeholder records en masse

 Examples are given at the [website](https://jl5000.github.io/tidyged.utils/).